stat532/Quiz5/README.md

 How can posterior samples be used to make inferences in Bayesian statistics?

 ### 2. (3 points)
-Assume that you can readily sample from the posterior distribution for a parameter θ, but you interested in making inferences for γ = g(θ).
-Describe the process by which you can obtain posterior samples from the posterior distribution for γ
+Assume that you can readily sample from the posterior distribution for a parameter theta, but you interested in making inferences for gamma = g(theta).
+Describe the process by which you can obtain posterior samples from the posterior distribution for gamma.

 #### All thoughtful answers for questions 3 - 6 will receive full credit